leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 <br>
 ##### Outliers

 As KNN is a distance based algorithm, you could argue that if a data point is a long way away, then it will simply never be selected as one of the neighbours - and this is true - but outliers can still cause us problems here.
-The main issue we face is when we come to scale our input variables, a very important step for a distance based algorithm.
+The main issue we face is when we come to scale our input variables, the latter of which is a very important step for a distance based algorithm.

 We don't want any variables to be "bunched up" due to a single outlier value, as this will make it hard to compare their values to the other input variables.
 We should always investigate outliers rigorously - in this case we will simply remove them.